nebularg/PitBull4/README.md

   - Due to how the indicator offset system works, it makes fine-tuning the position of secondary resource icons awkward.
 You can now create a duplicate unit frame for positioning your combo points exactly where you want.
   - Frame names now use the unit frame label instead of the unit.
 For example, PitBull4\_Frames\_player is now PitBull4\_Frames\_Player, PitBull4\_Frames\_targettarget is now "PitBull4\_Frames\_Target's target".
 You'll need to update any addons (**kgPanels**) that anchor to your unit frames.
 You can check the name of the frame with `/framestack`.
 - **Default frame positions**.
 Starting from scratch no longer dumps all of the frames in the middle of your screen.
 They will now show in a layout similar to the Blizzard layout.
-- **Added Masque support for auras.** If you use Masque, you can set the skin for the layout under Aura->Display or in Masque under "PitBull4 Aura".
-Two PitBull skins are provided that will work with hiding/showing the border as set in the settings, or you can disable Masque support completely in the module options (Modules->Aura).
+- **Added Masque support for auras.** If you use Masque, you can set the skin for the layout under Aura-&gt;Display or in Masque under "PitBull4 Aura".
+Two PitBull skins are provided that will work with hiding/showing the border as set in the settings, or you can disable Masque support completely in the module options (Modules-&gt;Aura).

 ---